smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 - **Managing code paths**: Pass in data to your `checkUpkeep` to make your contract logic go down different code paths.
 This can be used in creative ways based on your use case needs.

-  **Example**: You could support multiple types of Upkeep within a single contract, and pass a function selector through the `checkData` function.
+  **Example**: You could support multiple types of Upkeep within a single contract and pass a function selector through the `checkData` function.

 ### `performUpkeep`